 We cannot pay you daily allowance for the duration of industrial dispute.
 There are a few exceptions.

 Industrial dispute refers to measures that aim at affecting the employment and salary relations at the workplace.
+A labour dispute may lead to industrial action, the objective of which is to influence the other party.
 When the employees interrupt working due to the dispute, it is a strike.
 When the employer interrupts working due to the dispute, it is a lockout.

 The effect of industrial dispute on daily allowance